Vizitest/vtdocs/Writerside/topics/test-editor/what-are-test-types.md

 <img src="example-test-config.png" alt="test type example" width="700"/>

 1. Handles the instantiation of the class ```CreditCheck``` by creating single valid Equivalence Class with three different representative values.
-2. Test the method ```checkCredit``` by defining input values and then possible expected values, custom assertions, exceptions and side effects.
+2. Test the method ```checkCredit``` by defining input values and then possible Return Values, Custom Assertions, Exceptions and Side Effects.
-3. An auto-generated test case table that can be completed by you to determine the correct expected value for each generated input.
+3. An auto-generated test case table that can be completed by you to determine the correct returned value for each generated input.

 ## Current and future test types